centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 |        1 |      42 | 65578 |

 This event is a Protobuf event so items are not serialized as in BBDO v2 events but using the Protobuf 3 serialization mechanism.
-When BBDO 3 version is used, no more **NEB::InstanceStatus** events should be sent, instead you should see **NEB::PbInstanceStatus** events.
+When BBDO v3 is used, no more **NEB::InstanceStatus** events should be sent, instead you should see **NEB::PbInstanceStatus** events.